marcojoao/cyberflix-server/README.md

 3. **Access the Application**:
 Once the containers are up and running, you can access Cyberflix Server at `http://localhost:8000` in your web browser.

+## Disclaimer
+It's important to note that the code provided is for educational purposes only and should not be used for commercial purposes.
+All rights to services like TMDB, Anilist, Justwatch, and others are reserved by their respective owners.